 In order to emulate the behavior of a static layer scheme, there are three operations which a receiver could perform and which must be emulated on the dynamic layers.
-For clarity, we assume that we have a receiver currently subscribing to dynamic layers $d{k-\ell}, \ldots, d{k-\ell+i}$, i.e., emulating subscription to static layers $0, \ldots i$ in time slot k.
-(In the discussion of dynamic layering, all the indices are to be interpreted $mod(\ell + s)$.)
-The operations which a receiver can perform on the next time slot boundary are as follows.
+For clarity, we assume that we have a receiver currently subscribing to dynamic layers d_k, \ldots, d{k+i} , i.e. emulating subscription to static layers $0, \ldots i$ in time slot k.
+(In the discussion of dynamic layering, all the indices are to be interpreted mod $\ell + s$.)
+The operations which a receiver can perform on the next time slot boundary are:

-- Emulate leaving static layer i.
+- 1. Emulate leaving static layer i.
 To do so, the receiver passively performs no action at the time slot boundary.
-The resulting aggregate rate will drop from ∑i{j=0} r_j to ∑i-1{j=0} r_j. - 2) Emulate retaining subscription to all current layers.
-To do so, the receiver joins dynamic layer $d{k-\ell+i+1}$ at the time slot boundary. - Emulate joining static layer i + 1.
-To do so, the receiver must join both dynamic layer d{k-l+i+1} and dynamic layer d{k-l+i+2} at the time slot boundary to move up to a rate of ∑{j=0}i+1 r_j.
+The resulting aggregate rate will drop from $\sum{j=0}^{i} r_j$ to $\sum{j=0}^{i-1} r_j$. - 2.
+Emulate retaining subscription to all current layers.
+To do so, the receiver joins dynamic layer d{k+i+1} at the time slot boundary. - 3.
+Emulate joining static layer i + 1: To do so, the receiver must join both dynamic layer d{k+i+1} and dynamic layer d{k+i+2} at the time slot boundary to move up to a rate of $\sum{j=0}^{i+1} r_j$.

-In all of the cases above, the receiver must also initiate a leave of dynamic layer $d{k-\ell}$ at the time slot boundary.
-We emphasize that this leave need not complete quickly, as layer $d{k-\ell}$ will transmit at a rate of zero for a substantial number of time slots.
-However, the leave must complete before the time slot at which reuse of layer $d{k-\ell}$ begins.
-Indeed, this explains why we use $\ell + s$ layers; we allow a layer to transmit at zero rate for s consecutive time slots so that any leave message that occurred while the layer was transmitting has time to complete before the layer begins transmitting again at a nonzero rate.
-Note that when layer $d{k-\ell}$ is reused, it will start transmitting at the maximum possible rate.
-This strategy also requires that the client know the current time slot (especially to correctly subscribe and leave dynamic layers).
+In all of the cases above, the receiver must also initiate a leave of dynamic layer d_k at the time slot boundary.
+We emphasize that this leave need not complete quickly, as layer d_k will transmit at a rate of zero for a substantial number of time slots.
+However, the leave must complete before the time slot at which reuse of layer d_k begins.
+Indeed, this explains why we use $\ell + s$ layers; we allow a layer to transmit at a zero rate for s consecutive time slots so that any leave message that occurred while the layer was transmitting has time to complete before the layer begins transmitting again at a non-zero rate.
+Note that when layer d_k is reused, it will start transmitting at the maximum possible rate.
+The above also requires that the client know the current time slot (especially to correctly subscribe and leave dynamic layers).
 This can be accomplished in various ways, including using a separate multicast group for control information, or making the base layer static and embedding time slot information for the dynamic layers within the base layer.